 The only question is which should you choose?
 We give you the rundown to make a buying decision a little easier.

-One of the major differences between the two machines comes with graphical hardware and the ability to render full 4K visuals.
+One of the major differences between the machines comes with graphical hardware and the ability to render full 4K visuals.

 Xbox One X, on the other hand, is capable of full 4K visuals running at 60fps, thanks to new graphics processing that consists of 40 customised compute units running at 1.172GHz.
-That's much more powerful and faster than the currently available machine.
+That's much more powerful and faster than the other machines in the family.